gobeyondidentity/customer-docs/docs/contribute/style-guide.md

 You can refer to an earlier step to reinforce the order of the steps.

 - For progress within a series of steps, use the phrase "When you've" or "After you've."
-Avoid using "Once you've."

 - For progress between tasks, begin a section with "Now that you've" or "After you've" (referring back to the previous action or step).